JasonTheAdams/laravel-hasonethrough-bug/README.md

 The purpose of this repository is to provide a minimum Laravel project for a bug with hasOneThrough eloquent relationship.
 For more information please check out this issue: https://github.com/laravel/framework/issues/29574

+## On-Going Notes
+- The bug is specific to MySQL 8.0.
+If the tests are run using the SQLite driver, it works.

 ## How to see the bug
 1. Clone the project and run `composer install`
 2. Run `phpunit --testsuite=Unit`